sygmaprotocol/docs/docs/02-sygma-sdk/03-Quick-Start/02-evm-token-tranfers.md

 draft: false
 ---

-### Transferring an fungoible asset from Rococo to EVM
+### Transferring a fungible asset between EVM chains

 Transferring assets between EVM-based chains can be achieved using the Sygma SDK.